Case Closed: Live-action drama

 Four live action drama TV specials and a TV series were created by Yomiuri Telecasting Corporation and TMS entertainment based on the series.
 The first two specials aired in 2006 and 2007 featuring Shun Oguri portraying the teenage Jimmy Kudo and Tomoka Kurokawa as Rachel Moore.
 The third and fourth TV specials aired in 2011 and 2012 featuring Junpei Mizobata as Jimmy and Shioli Kutsuna as Rachel.
-The cast used for those TV specials were used for the television series which aired between July 7, 2011 and September 29, 2011.
+The cast used for those TV specials were used for the television series which aired between July 7 and September 29, 2011.

 Other related media

 In celebration of the 50th anniversary of Weekly Shōnen Sunday and Weekly Shōnen Magazine, the two companies collaborated to publish twelve biweekly magazines consisting of chapters from Weekly Shōnen Sunday's Case Closed and Weekly Shōnen Magazine's Kindaichi Case Files.
 The magazine ran between April 10, 2008, and September 25, 2008.

 Shogakukan have also produced many books spun off from the series.
 Fifty volumes of a film comic series were published in Japan between June 1996 and August 2000, covering the first 143 episodes of the anime, though some episodes were skipped.
 Five additional film comics entitled lit.
-5 Important Documents (5重要書類, 5 Juuyou Shorui) were published between July 2001 and January 2002 and covered selected episodes between 162–219.
+5 Important Documents (5重要書類, 5 Juuyou Shorui) were published between July 2001 and January 2002 and covered selected episodes between 162 and 219.
 Thirteen official guide books were published between June 1997 and April 2009.
 Shogakukan has also published novels, digest books, educational books, and puzzle books.

 In North America, Score Entertainment published the Case Closed Trading Card Game on June 29, 2005.
 The game entails the use of three customized decks of cards, which players buy and collect.
 Representing characters, events, and objects in Case Closed, these cards are used by players to fulfill certain conditions to solve a case and win the game.
 Certain cards are used to foil the progress of the player's opponents.
 An English unofficial guidebook to the series titled The Case Closed Casebook: An Essential Guide was published by DH Publishing Inc. on March 25, 2008.
 A collaborative themed event by Universal Studios Japan with the series, for the Universal Cool Japan 2018 attractions, ran from January 19 to June 24, 2018.
 Characters from the series were featured in a crossover event for the survival horror video game Identity V for the game's China server in 2020, and released globally in 2021.